Request a Certificate

 Provide a list of domains you want to activate SSL certificates for in your unit.
 You can send as many as you like.
 At least one domain is required for initial setup.
-You may add others as you need to by submitting them to the certificate administrator at the IAM office.
+You may add others as you need to by submitting them to the Certificate Administrators.
 The preferred style of your submitted list of domains is like this:Domain: *.eng.ufl.edu, Description: College of Engineering website

 Domain: *.ise.ufl.edu, Description: Industrial Engineering website

 Submit the names of individuals in your college or unit group to create certificates for your department group